Hyperbolic structures on link complements, octahedral decompositions, and quantum $\mathfrak{sl}_2$: The octahedral decomposition and hyperbolic geometry

-We typically do not work directly with the matrices of the holonomy to determine the decoration.
-Instead, we use a more geometric characterization.
+Below we re-derive the meridian eigenvalues geometrically; this is both for completeness and to justify our claim about \(m\)-hyperbolicity equations in the proof of \cref{thm:gluing-holds}.
+We then use similar methods to derive the longitude formula \eqref{eq:longitude-eigenvalue}.

 Thinking of the boundary torus \(T_j\) of \(\extr L\) as the boundary of a cusp it has an affine structure locally modeled on the Euclidean plane \(\CC\).
 The holonomy acts by affine transformations, and the eigenvalues \(m_j\), \(\ell_j\) are related to the scaling factors of these transformations.
+This perspective lets us compute the holonomies directly from an ideal triangulation of \(\comp L\).
+By truncating our tetrahedra we get a triangulation of the cusps and we can read off the eigenvalues in terms of the shapes.
 We refer to \cite[Section 4.3]{Purcell2020} for a general discussion and \cite[Section 4]{Kim2016} for more details in the context of the octahedral decomposition.

-This perspective lets us compute the holonomies directly from an ideal triangulation of \(\comp L\).
-By truncating our tetrahedra we get a triangulation of the cusps and we can read off the eigenvalues in terms of the shapes. \begin{definition} Let \(\gamma\) be an oriented simple curve in the boundary \(T\) of a cusp of \(\extr L\), which we triangulate by truncating an ideal triangulation of \(\comp L\).
+\begin{definition} Let \(\gamma\) be an oriented simple curve in the boundary \(T\) of a cusp of \(\extr L\), which we triangulate by truncating an ideal triangulation of \(\comp L\).
 Isotope \(\gamma\) so it intersects only edges of the triangulation transversely and cuts a single corner off of each triangle.
 This corner is associated to the edge of an ideal tetrahedron, and we assign it the shape parameter \(z_k\) of that edge.
 The \defemph{holonomy} of \(\gamma\) is

 where the product is over all the triangles \(\gamma\) passes through,

 and we view the boundary triangles from outside \(\comp L\).\note{ This is the opposite of the usual convention, which corresponds to our choice in \cref{def:fractional-linear-action}. } We give an example in \Cref{fig:cusp-triangulation-holonomy-example}. \end{definition} \begin{marginfigure}